Barack and Michelle Obama's Love Story Isn't What You Thought It Was—It's Even Better

 "I know too many young couples who struggle and think somehow, there's something wrong with them," Obama told Good Morning America's Robin Roberts.
 "I want them to know that Michelle and Barack Obama—who have a phenomenal marriage and who love each other—we work on our marriage and we get help with our marriage when we need it."

+The former first couple had only recently gone on a trip to Palm Springs, Calif., that was just the two of them, as in no kids and no famous friends, and Michelle reflected on how nice that was.

+"We swam, we sat, and he wrote because he's still writing his book.
+So he's a little resentful," she teased.

-Her written recollections span the duration of her life, from girlhood and law school to what it was like in 2017 to leave the keys to the castle in the hands of Donald and Melania Trump(who, Michelle says, has not called her for advice, though the line remains open).
-But it's the intimate look at her family life that has proved particularly relatable for so many.
+Her written recollections (now in paperback) span the duration of her life, from girlhood and law school to what it was like in 2017 to leave the keys to the castle in the hands of Donald and Melania Trump(who, Michelle said, had not called her for advice, though the line remains open).

+"By the time we got on that plane and closed the door, I wept," Obama told Parker.
+"I told Barack, 'That was so hard.
+What we did, and how we had to do it, was so hard.'"

+But it's the intimate look at her family life that proved particularly relatable for so many.

-"I wanted to bring him in to have another person tell him 'Get yourself together,'" she divulged in a sold-out sit-down with Oprah Winfrey at Chicago's United Center, marking the launch of her book tour, on Tuesday.
+"I wanted to bring him in to have another person tell him 'Get yourself together,'" she divulged in a sold-out sit-down with Oprah Winfrey at Chicago's United Center that marked the launch of her book tour last November.

 "What I learned about myself," Obama concluded, "was that it's not my partner's job to make me happy.
 We have to make each other happy.
 There's a part of me that was waiting for him to do for me, and I didn't need him to do it, I needed it done.
 I was having arguments not about it getting done but about him doing it."

 Let's just say, none of it would've gotten done, and history very well might not have been made, if not for a few twists of fate.
-Some of them played out in the based-on-actual-events film Southside With You, which chronicles the Obamas' first date in 1989—and others didn't exactly enhance the awkward-meet-cute-blossoms-into-a-fairy-tale narrative.
+Some of them played out in the based-on-actual-events film Southside With You, which chronicles the Obamas' first date in 1989—while other circumstances didn't exactly enhance the awkward-meet-cute-blossoms-into-a-fairy-tale narrative.

 Ron Sachs-Pool/Getty Images

-Harvard Law School student Barack Obama—or Barry, as some friends called him—started work as a summer associate at the Chicago firm Sidley & Austin.
+Harvard Law School student Barack Obama—or Barry, as some friends called him—had just started work as a summer associate at the Chicago firm Sidley & Austin.
 He was 27.
 Upon arrival, he was told to check in with 25-year-old Michelle Robinson, Harvard Law class of '88.

 And by multiple accounts, including his own, he was instantly smitten.